-When a guest enters a property, they expect to find a clean, safe and well-maintained space.
+When a guest enters a property, they expect to find a clean, safe, and well-maintained space.
 Recently, those pre-stay expectations have increased to include innovations like contactless entry and other smart tech additions – which many guests will pay extra for.

 Teching up – the benefits

 For guests, smart home tech can enhance their overall stay.
 It can be the differentiator between an average experience and an exceptional one.
 Tech can also play an important role in improving the safety of properties and reassuring guests as travel restarts.
-Whether it's through operational checks facilitated by connected platforms that enable monitored cleaning visits, or eliminating physical touch points such as light switches.
+Whether it’s through operational checks facilitated by connected platforms that enable monitored cleaning visits, or eliminating physical touch points like light switches.

-- Smart, keyless front door locks: Direct-to-home check-ins save time and money, improve safety and give guests the contactless experience they want, especially now.
+- Smart, keyless front door locks: Direct-to-home check-ins save time and money, improve safety, and give guests the contactless experience they want, especially now.

 - Operational tech platforms: Regulate and monitor property cleaning and maintenance to ensure the highest guest standards.